 Sandeels inhabit this area of the sands in large numbers.
 However, a detailed survey would have to be carried out at night when the eels congregate on the seabed but the vessel operators deem it too dangerous, so no survey was actually done.
 The presence of Sandals is thus under estimated in the Environmental Impact Assessment.

-A colony of about 350 grey seals live on the sandbanks north of the proposed dredging zone.
+According to the Zoological Survey of London’s most recent survey, a colony of nearly 500 grey and harbour seals live on the sandbanks north of the proposed dredging zone.
 They will be disturbed in their haul out site by the noise and vibration of the massive dredgers so close to their habitat.
 Also, their source of food would be reduced.

 Conservationists are concerned this disturbance will cause fundamental changes in their behaviour including spontaneous abortions during the breeding season and pups becoming separated from their mother and ending up alone on the beaches of Kent.